Skip to main content

 That thought leads us right to the next topic – do you know what to do if the dealer can't fix your car?

-What to Do if My Car Service Takes Longer Than Expected
+What Should You Do if Your Car Service Takes Longer Than Expected?

 When you take your car in for service, you don't expect it to be out of commission for a long period.
 In fact, as per California Lemon law, the dealership doesn't have the right to hold your new car for more than thirty days per repair.
 Here are some steps to follow if the dealership has kept your car for too long.